Top level training from a Q-Ride qualified motorcycle rider with 35 years riding experience.

 Don't think of Q-Ride as a test, it is an assessment of your skills that will be developed throughout training.
 You will be ready to sit your Q-Ride assessment, once you can ride at a competent level without our guidance.

-What do you need to obtain learner motorcycle licence (RE)
+Getting a learner motorcycle licence (RE)

-- to pass a motorcycle knowledge test
+- pass a motorcycle knowledge test

-- to be medically fit to ride.
+- be medically fit to ride

 What sort of motorcycle can you ride on your RE Licence